KalraH/TerrorismAnalysis/README.md

 			and organizations succeed. </I>
     </H4>
 		<P>
-			In this, Presentation of a Web App using Python Sciprt & by applying Dash Framework for displaying visualization of data of Global Terrorism data with the help of a DataSet of approximately 2 Lakh records is done.
+			In this, Presentation of a Web App using Python Script & by applying Dash Framework for displaying visualization of data of Global Terrorism data with the help of a DataSet of approximately 2 Lakh records is done.
 		</P>
 		<H3><I> Two Types of Visualization methods are being used: </I></H3>